• Skip to primary navigation

 • Combine the oregano, thyme, cumin, paprika, salt, pepper, orange juice, lime juice, tamari, and water in a mixing bowl.

-• Then, preheat 2 tablespoon of oil in a large pot over medium.
+• Then, preheat 2 tbsp of oil in a large pot over medium.
 Add in the diced onions and cook for 3-4 minutes, or until translucent.
 Add in the minced garlic, and cook for another 1-2 minutes.

 • Next, add the jackfruit, marinade, and bay leaves into the pot of onions and garlic.
 Give it a good stir, then reduce the heat to low-medium.
 Cover the pot and simmer for 45 minutes, stirring occasionally to prevent sticking to the bottom.